Furkantsnb/Tum_Konularda_CSharp_Sorulari/README.md

 Örnek 6 : C# Program to Check if a Number is Divisible by 2
 Örnek 7 : C# Program to Find the Sum of All the Multiples of 3 and 5
 Örnek 8 : C# Program to Print All the Multiples of 17 which are Less than 100
 Örnek 9 : C# Program to Find Sum of Digits of a Number
+Örnek 10 : C# Program to Find Sum of Digits of a Number using Recursion
+Örnke 11 : C# Program to Reverse a Number